ETH-LAD: Use and effects

 According to Alexander Shulgin in his book TiHKAL (Tryptamines I Have Known and Loved), ETH-LAD has a dose of 40 to 150 μg orally and a duration of 8 to 12 hours.
 However, it also produced clear effects at a dose of 20 μg, and in other publications, Shulgin gave a lower dose range for the drug of 40 to 80 μg.
 Its onset ranges from 15 minutes to 1 hour and peak effects occur after about 1 to 2 hours.

 Shulgin has stated that ETH-LAD is "a little more potent" than LSD or roughly twice as potent as LSD in humans.
 Other researchers have described it as "slightly more potent" or "somewhat more potent" than LSD in humans.
 For comparison, Shulgin lists the dose range of LSD as 60 to 200 μg or 50 to 200 μg in his publications.
 Based on the preceding findings, ETH-LAD is one of the most potent serotonergic psychedelics known in humans, if not the most potent known psychedelic.
 As a result of this, it has been said that LSD can no longer be considered the most potent psychedelic.

 The effects of ETH-LAD have been reported to include closed-eye imagery, very few visual changes or distortions, gentle movements of objects, LSD-like visual aspects, two-dimensional surfaces looking three-dimensional, objects looking "magical", and possible time slowing.
 It was described as making the body feel balanced, thinking being easy, concepts easy to follow through, mind capable of realistic and down-to-earth thought, and warmth and humor being present.
 Other reported effects included feeling lazy, diuretic effects, no appetite loss, decongestant effects, stomach discomfort, and chills.

 Compared to LSD, ETH-LAD was described as lacking the push and sparkle of LSD, allowing for extraordinary experiences with none of LSD's demands, being less aggressive than LSD and lacking its "taking control" nature, having a greatly modified degree of visual distortion relative to LSD, having visual effects similar to LSD but much more gentle, and being more allowing than demanding.

+Informal online anecdotal reports have described ETH-LAD as highly visual, introspective, and sometimes more "analytical" or "neutral" than LSD, but have also reported heavier body load and stronger physical side effects such as nausea and discomfort especially at high doses.
+Other reported effects have included positive after-effects like increased creativity and well-being as well as adverse reactions such as confusion, emotional distress, and rarely severe agitation and paranoia.

+Overdose

+A case report of ETH-LAD overdose has been published.
+The symptoms were rated as moderate to severe and included acute aggression, agitation, unconsciousness, multiple traumatic injuries, metabolic disturbances, and persistent psychosis.
+Some of the findings were described as unexpected and it was concluded that ETH-LAD may lead to severe toxic effects in overdose in contrast to LSD which is generally well-tolerated.
+Treatment included benzodiazepines and dexmedetomidine for sedation, antipsychotics for psychotic symptoms, and intensive care for physical complications.